bgd-labs/aave-capo/how-to.md

 1. Add the test to the destination network folder inside `tests`.
 2. Inherit it from [`BaseTest`](tests/BaseTest.sol) and implement the simple `_createAdapter()` method, when the specific adapter is created.
 Or just inherit the test from [CLAdapterBaseTest.sol](tests/CLAdapterBaseTest.sol) when Chainlink oracle is used.

+   2.1.
+If the adapter will be tested against the zksync network:

+   - add the `salt` parameter using the `new` keyword for deployment: e.g.: `new CLRatePriceCapAdapter{salt: 'test'}(capAdapterParams)`

 3. Specify the following test parameters:
    - adapter code
    - number of days for retrospective testing (default is 90).
 Check that with the specified parameters the adapter has not been capped for the last X days.
 A report comparing prices with the base aggregator is also generated.